hailfire006/CTD/README.md

 ####enemy.js
 Special entities that are enemies.
 Enemies run along the path.
 Main methods: update(), draw()
+####projectile.js
+Special entities that are projectiles.
+Projectiles are fired by towers and have special collision handling.
+Main methods: update(), draw()
 ####tower.js
 Special entities that are towers.
-Towers attack enemies.
+Towers attack enemies by firing projectiles.
 Main methods: update(), draw()
 ####terrain.js
 Not quite entities, terrain are purely graphical flavor shown at the bottom of tiles.